 Example: Black pepper can cause cough or can trigger asthma symptoms in patients with asthma.

 • Anaphylaxis (severe allergic reaction).
 Although extremely rare, anaphylaxis has been reported with some spices.
 These reactions are consistent with true allergy.
 Case reports have described these types of reactions with oregano, thyme, coriander, caraway seed and cumin.
+There have also been rare reports of spices being adulterated with peanuts as filler, leading to previous FDA recalls of cumin, although no reactions in peanut allergic patients have been reported.

 If a particular spice has been consistently causing symptoms, an allergist / immunologist should be consulted.
 In most cases, the reaction to a spice will be due to a non-allergic cause.